Understand Hurricane Categories to Shore up Your Business

 Category 5 | Winds: 252+ kph 157+ mph Storm surge: 19+ ft |

 But what impact can a business expect from a Category 2 storm versus a Category 4?
 And how should management adjust messaging to employees based on the severity of any given hurricane?
-Having an understanding of a storm’s cat hurricane scale intensity is crucial to safeguarding your business and providing your people with relevant hurricane communications and potentially lifesaving information.
+Understanding a storm’s cat hurricane scale intensity is crucial to safeguarding your business and providing your people with relevant hurricane communications and potentially lifesaving information.
 Here’s what you need to know.

 Download Our Hurricane Preparation and Response Checklist